 Spark Discussions on Technology Integration

 Did you know that Nearpod has 3D models and virtual reality activities?
-Introducing these features at a staff meeting is a great way to spark a discussion on how different types of technology can elevate and energize lessons.
+Introducing these features at a staff meeting is a great way to spark a discussion.
+You can talk about on how different types of technology can elevate and energize lessons.
 In just about every session I lead with Nearpod there is a moment when everyone is on their feet, spinning around with their device to explore a new destination.
 Afterwards we talk about the reasons a teacher might integrate virtual reality into a lesson.

 If you have the full version of Nearpod you can share the code for your lesson so staff members can move through content at their own pace.
-This is perfect for “flipped faculty meetings” and for teachers who might be absent.
-With the code for a self-paced lesson, anyone who was present at the meeting can review the slides and activities afterwards.
+This is perfect for “flipped faculty meetings” and for teachers who are absent.
+With the code for a self-paced lesson, anyone who was present at the meeting can review the slides.
+They can even participate in the activities after the meeting..